-Helicopter carrying Kobe Bryant lacked recommended safety device
+Crash-warning device might not have saved Kobe Bryant helicopter

-LOS ANGELES — The helicopter carrying Kobe Bryant didn’t have a recommended warning system to alert the pilot he was too close to land but it’s not clear it would have averted the crash that killed nine because he may have lost control as the aircraft plunged into a fog-shrouded mountain, federal officials said Tuesday.
+LOS ANGELES — The helicopter carrying Kobe Bryant didn’t have a recommended warning system to alert the pilot he was too close to land but it’s not clear it would have averted the crash that killed nine as the aircraft plummeted toward a fog-shrouded hillside, federal regulators and experts said.

-Pilot Ara Zobayan had been climbing out of the clouds when the aircraft banked left and began a sudden and terrifying descent that lasted nearly a minute.
+Pilot Ara Zobayan had been climbing out of the clouds when the aircraft banked left and began a sudden and terrifying 1,200-foot (366-meter) descent that lasted nearly a minute.

-“This is a pretty steep descent at high speed,” said Jennifer Homendy of the National Transportation Safety Board.
+“This is a pretty steep descent at high speed,” Jennifer Homendy of the National Transportation Safety Board said Tuesday.
 “We know that this was a high-energy impact crash.”

-The aircraft was intact when it hit the ground, but the impact of the crash spread debris over more than 500 feet (150 meters).
-Remains of the final victims were recovered Tuesday and autopsies confirmed the deaths of Bryant, Zobayan and two other passengers, though the names of all nine have been publicly identified.
+The aircraft was intact when it hit the ground, but the impact spread debris over more than 500 feet (150 meters).
+Remains of the final victims were recovered Tuesday and so far the remains of Bryant, Zobayan and two other passengers have been identified using fingerprints.

 The agency made that recommendation after a similar helicopter, a Sikorsky S-76A carrying workers to an offshore drilling ship, crashed in the Gulf of Mexico near Galveston, Texas, killing all 10 people on board in 2004.

 The NTSB concluded if TAWS had been installed, pilots would have been warned in time to prevent hitting the water.
-The board recommended that the Federal Aviation Administration require the warning systems on turbine-powered helicopters capable of carrying six or more passengers.
+The board recommended that the Federal Aviation Administration require the warning systems.
 Ten years later, the FAA eventually required such systems on air ambulances, but not other helicopters.

 FAA officials had questioned whether the technology would work on helicopters, which fly lower and could trigger too many false alarms that might detract from safety.

 The NTSB said FAA’s response was unacceptable, but dropped the matter.

+Helicopter pilot and aviation lawyer Brian Alexander said any collision warning system on aircraft going over mountainous terrain is welcome but the FAA recognizes they can sometimes do more harm if they are going off constantly and distracting the pilot.
+In any case, he added, it’s not clear that one would have helped Bryant’s pilot.

+It “wouldn’t necessarily have prevented the crash if this was a combination of a deteriorating weather situation and the pilot experiencing spatial disorientation,” said Alexander of Kreindler & Kreindler.
+“Your body is sensing something that isn’t happening.
+Another warning system screaming at you isn’t going to help.”

-While TAWS was not installed on the helicopter flying Bryant, the aircraft did have a warning system using GPS, said pilot Kurt Deetz, who flew the Lakers star dozens of times in the chopper over a two-year period ending in 2017.
+While TAWS was not installed on the helicopter flying Bryant, the aircraft did have a warning system using GPS, said pilot Kurt Deetz, who flew Bryant dozens of times in the chopper over a two-year period ending in 2017.

-NTSB investigator Bill English said they’re looking to document whether there was a GPS-based terrain avoidance system, but said it “doesn’t look to be part of the scenario.”
+English said the agency is looking to document whether there was a GPS-based terrain avoidance system, but said it “doesn’t look to be part of the scenario.”

 Zobayan, 50, was well-acquainted with the skies over Los Angeles and accustomed to flying Bryant and other celebrities.